DamingoNdiwa/hydrological-model-selection-bayes/README.md

 # Hydrological model selection using Bayes factors

+## Introduction

 This repository contains supporting code for the paper "Selecting a conceptual hydrological model using Bayes' factors computed with Replica Exchange Hamiltonian Monte Carlo" by Mingo et al.

+*TODO: Place full citation to pre-print, accepted article and Zenodo version.*

 This code is licensed under the GNU Lesser General Public License version 3 or later, see `COPYING` and `COPYING.LESSER`.

-*TODO: Place full citation to pre-print, accepted article and Zenodo version.*
+Some studies/results were executed on the University of Luxembourg HPC systems.
+The launch scripts are therefore specific to that cluster and are included in the `hpc_scripts/` subdirectory.
+It would be necessary to modify these job launch scripts to run these studies elsewhere.

-# Dependencies
+## Dependencies

 The primary dependencies are JAX and Tensorflow Probability using the JAX backend.
 Secondary dependencies for pre and post-processing include various